austinwdigital/site-info-browser-ext/README.md

 4. Copy files from the `dist/` directory to the appropriate locations in your Xcode project
 5. Configure the `Info.plist` file with appropriate permissions
 6. Build and run the extension in Safari

+## Contributing

+Contributions are very welcome!
+This project is great for first-time contributors and those looking to gain experience with browser extensions.

+Here are some ways you can contribute:

+- Report bugs or suggest features by opening issues
+- Improve detection for additional technologies and frameworks
+- Enhance the UI/UX of the popup interface
+- Add support for additional browsers
+- Improve color role detection or font classification
+- Fix existing issues in the codebase

+To contribute:

+1. Fork the repository
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+3. Make your changes
+4. Commit your changes (`git commit -m 'Add some amazing feature'`)
+5. Push to the branch (`git push origin feature/amazing-feature`)
+6. Open a Pull Request

+No contribution is too small, and all feedback is appreciated!

 ## Development